geospace-code/h5fortran/Examples/Readme.md

 ## Example 2

 Example 2 shows the object-oriented interface of h5fortran, which may offer faster performance if more than one variable is being read or written.

+## Example 3

+Example 3 is of a C main program calling a Fortran interface to h5fortran

+## Example 4

+Example 4 is of a C++ main program calling a Fortran interface to h5fortran